List Colouring Squares of Planar Graphs: Proof of Lemma : Finding a Reduction

 We let~$F_1$ be the bipartite graph formed by the edges between the vertices of~$R_1$ and the vertices of~$V_1$.
 We remind the reader that each vertex of~$R_1$ has degree two in this graph.
-We let~$H_1$ be the multigraph with vertex set~$V_1$ from which~$F_1$ is obtained by subdividing each edge exactly once.
+We let~$H_1$ be the multigraph with vertex set~$V_1$ from which~$F_1$ is obtained by subdividing each edge exactly once (so $F_1$ is a copy of $H^*_1$).

-We check if~$F_1$ is a removable copy of~$H_1$ as in~(B).
-The only reason that it might not be is that there is some subset $Z\subseteq V_1$ of vertices of~$H_1$ such that the sum of the degrees in $G-R_1$ of the vertices in~$Z$ exceeds the number of edges of~$H_1$ out of~$Z$ by more than $|Z|\,\Delta^{9/10}$.
-In other words we have
+We check if~$F_1$ is a removable copy of~$H^*_1$ as in~(b).
+The only reason that it might not be is that there is some subset $Z_1\subseteq V_1$ of vertices of~$H_1$ such that:

-In this case, we set $V_2=V_1\sm Z$, let~$R_2$ be the subset of~$R_1$ containing no neighbours in~$Z$, let~$F_2$ be the bipartite subgraph of~$G$ induced by the edges between the vertices of~$R_2$ and the vertices of~$V_2$, and let~$H_2$ be the graph on~$V_2$ from which~$F_2$ is obtained by subdividing each edge exactly once.
+In this case, we set $V_2=V_1\sm Z_1$, let~$R_2$ be the set of vertices in~$R_1$ with no neighbours in~$Z_1$, let~$F_2$ be the bipartite subgraph of~$G$ formed by the edges between the vertices of~$R_2$ and the vertices of~$V_2$, and let~$H_2$ be the multigraph on~$V_2$ from which~$F_2$ is obtained by subdividing each edge exactly once.